RuitingMa/th/README.md

   - **models/{type}_layers.py** contains the binarylayers implementation (binary activation, binary conv and fully-connected layers, gradient update);  where type = {bnn, xnor, dorefa}
   - **yml** folder contains configuration files with hyperparameters
   - **main.py** represents the entry file
   - **ensemble_algorithms** this folder contains the different ensemble training/testing algorithms that I experimented with, inclusing the main one, dynamic expert voting
+At the end of the training process, each member's loss and accuracy per epoch graphs are saved at `classifiers/graphs`.
+This folder is not tracked by git and gets re-written every time the training process is run so ensure that you save them at a permanent location before running any new experiments.
 ### Installation

 All packages are in *requirement.txt*